 - Shoulder dystocia (when the baby’s shoulders can’t fit through the birth canal) poses the greatest risk for brachial plexus birth injuries, according to a study in The Journal of Bone & Joint Surgery

 - Delivering a large baby with a higher birth weight than normal poses the second-greatest risk for brachial plexus injuries at birth, according to the study in The Journal of Bone & Joint Surgery

 - Medical instruments like forceps or vacuum extractors used to pull the baby from the birth canal, which can stretch the baby’s neck to the side and damage the brachial plexus nerves

 - Breech deliveries (when the baby’s feet or bottom come out first)

 In many of these cases, the brachial plexus birth injury could have been prevented if the doctor, obstetrician, or medical professional had ordered a cesarean or C-section instead.

 If your child suffered a brachial plexus injury at birth, get in touch with Sokolove Law as soon as possible.
-If medical negligence caused your child’s injury, you may be eligible for financial compensation that can help cover the costs of your child’s treatment and care.
+We have experienced brachial plexus lawyers who may be able to help you take legal action.